ctu-mrs/ctu-mrs.github.io/docs/50-features/26-localization/index.md

 # Localization sources within the MRS

+These pages may contain docs on some software, that is mostly not the product of the MRS group, but is frequently used as a backbone for experiments and describes how to use it together with the MRS UAV System.

 ## The Need for Localization

 Accurate and reliable localization is the cornerstone of autonomous UAV operation.
 For a drone to navigate its environment, execute complex missions, and avoid obstacles, it must have a precise understanding of its own position and orientation (collectively known as *pose*).
 This awareness is fundamental for everything from simple waypoint following to advanced tasks like autonomous landing and interaction with the environment.
 Without a robust localization system, a UAV is essentially flying blind, posing a significant risk to itself and its surroundings.